Skip to content

 Group visits

-Groups at Tatton Park are classed as parties of 15 or more people.
+Groups at Tatton Park are classed as parties of 15 or more paid visitors.
 Group visits should be pre-booked to qualify for competitive and discounted entry prices to the mansion, gardens, and farm.

-Tatton can also offer groups expert guided tours and a range of unique experiences.
-From a tour of the world-famous Japanese Garden to meeting farming folk from the 40’s down on the Farm – you can experience something a little different.
+Tatton can also offer groups expert-guided tours and bespoke experiences.
+From a tour of the world-famous Japanese Garden to exploring the innovations in technology at the mill down on the Farm – you can experience something a little different.

-Booking in advance of your visit also allows free vehicle park entry for coaches and minibuses, a restaurant voucher for the coach driver and the option to book tailored lunch packages with the Stables Restaurant or afternoon tea at the Gardener’s Cottage Tea room.
+Booking attraction entry in advance of your visit entitles you to free Parkland entry for coaches and minibuses, a restaurant voucher for the coach driver, and the option to book tailored lunch packages at the Stables Restaurant.

 Who is eligible for free entry?

-Members must bring their current membership cards with them to avoid paying the full group rate.
-If any of your group would like to join the National Trust please direct them to our Membership page or call 0344 800 1895.
+Members must bring their current individual membership cards with them on the day of their visit.
+If any of your group would like to join the National Trust, please direct them to our Membership page or call 0344 800 1895.

 Visitors on a group tour in Tatton Park’s gardens